mohamedelgendyx/Nursery-System-API/README.md

 - `POST /login`: Login a teacher and receive an access token.

 > **Note:** All endpoints except for `POST /register` and `POST /login` require an access token in the Authorization header.
-The token can be obtained by logging in a teacher via `/login` endpoint.
+The token can be obtained by logging in a teacher via the `/login` endpoint.

 ### Authentication and Authorization

-- JSON Web Tokens (JWT) is used for authentication.
+- `JSON Web Token (JWT)` is used for authentication.
 Teachers can register, login, and receive an access token to access the protected endpoints.
-- All endpoints have a validation middleware using Express validator.
+- All endpoints have a validation middleware using `Express-validator`.
-- Passwords are encrypted with bcrypt.
+- Passwords are encrypted with `bcrypt`.
 - The admin account has full access to all endpoints and other teachers can only see the data of its own and the class it supervises.

 ## Conclusion

-This nursery system REST provides a robust set of endpoints for managing information about child, classes, and teachers.
-The includes authentication and authorization features to ensure that only authorized users can access certain endpoints.
-It's a great starting point for building a larger nursery management system.
+This nursery system REST provides a robust set of endpoints for managing information about children, classes, and teachers.
+The includes authentication and authorization features to ensure that only authorized users can access specific endpoints.
+It's a great starting point for building a more extensive nursery management system.